nilomr/pykanto/docs/contents/hpc.md

-# High Performance Computing
+# `pykanto` & HPC

 ## Introduction

-Many of the processes that `pykanto` carries out are computationally intensive, such as calculating spectrograms, performing operations on large arrays, dimensionality reduction and clustering.
-High-level, interpreted languages—like R or Python—are notoriously slow: where possible, I have optimised performance by both a) translating functions to optimized machine code at runtime using [Numba](https://numba.pydata.org/) and b) parallelising tasks using [Ray](https://www.ray.io/), a platform for distributed computing.
-As an example, the \texttt{segment\_into\_units()} function can find and segment 20.000 discrete acoustic units in approximately 16 seconds on a desktop 8-core machine; a dataset with over half a million (556.472) units takes ~132 seconds on a standard 48-core compute node.
+Many of the tasks that `pykanto` carries out are computationally intensive, such as calculating spectrograms and running dimensionality reduction and clustering algorithms.
+High-level, interpreted languages—like
+R or Python—are notoriously slow: where possible, I have optimised performance by both a) translating functions to optimized machine code at runtime using [Numba](https://numba.pydata.org/) and b) parallelising tasks using [Ray](https://www.ray.io/), a platform for distributed computing.
+As an example, the `segment_into_units()` function can find and segment 20.000 discrete acoustic units in approximately 16 seconds on a desktop 8-core machine; a dataset with over half a million (556.472) units takes ~132 seconds on a standard 48-core compute node.

-`pykanto` works in any (well, hopefully) personal machine, but for most real applications you will probably want to run it on a compute cluster.
+`pykanto` works in any (well, hopefully) personal machine, but for most real-world applications you will probably want to run it on a compute cluster.
 This can be a daunting task, so I have packaged some tools that should make it a little bit easier—at least they do for me!